OpenEvalProject/evals/manuscripts/elife-103714/v1/manuscript.md

 Taken together, these data suggest that β-alanine might promote Salmonella intracellular replication and virulence by activating virulence-associated pathway(s) or activating the virulence-associated regulator LeuO, rather than by activating the expression of virulence genes encoded within pathogenicity islands.

-## β-alanine promotes Salmonella virulence in vivo partially by increasing the expression of zinc transporter genes
+### β-alanine promotes Salmonella virulence in vivo partially by increasing the expression of zinc transporter genes

 Next, we inactivated the seven downregulated pathways mentioned above, as well as the regulatory gene leuO in Salmonella, to uncover the mechanism(s) by which β-alanine promotes Salmonella virulence in vivo.
 Mouse infection assays revealed that mutations in fadAB, metR, hisABCDFGHL, kdpABC, mglABC, and potFGHI, which are associated with fatty acid β-oxidation, methionine metabolism, histidine biosynthesis, potassium uptake, galactose uptake, and polyamine uptake, respectively, did not influence Salmonella colonization in the mouse liver or spleen (Figure 5A and B) or the body weight of infected mice (Figure 5C).
 Interestingly, although LeuO has been reported to be associated with the regulation of a diverse set of virulence factors (Dillon et al., 2012; Guadarrama et al., 2014), mutation of the regulatory gene leuO did not influence Salmonella colonization in the mouse liver or spleen (Figure 5A and B) or the body weight of infected mice (Figure 5C).
 In contrast, mutation of the zinc transporter gene znuA significantly decreased Salmonella colonization in the mouse liver and spleen (Figure 5D, left and middle panels); this result is consistent with previous studies (Ammendola et al., 2007; Battistoni et al., 2017; Ilari et al., 2016).
 Accordingly, the body weight of ΔznuA-infected mice was significantly (p<0.001) greater than that of the WT-infected mice (Figure 5D, right panel).
 These results indicate that β-alanine might promote Salmonella virulence in vivo by promoting zinc uptake.

 ![Figure 5.](https://cdn.elifesciences.org/articles/103714/elife-103714-fig5-v1.jpg)

-**Figure 5.:** Salmonella virulence in vivo partially by increasing the expression of zinc transporter genes.(A, B, C) Liver (A) and spleen (B) bacterial burdens and body weight (C) of mice infected with Salmonella wild-type (WT), ΔfadAB, ΔmetR, ΔhisABCDFGHL, ΔkdpABC, ΔmglABC, ΔpotFGHI, or ΔleuO on day 3 post-infection. n=5 mice per group.
+**Figure 5.:** (A, B, C) Liver (A) and spleen (B) bacterial burdens and body weight (C) of mice infected with Salmonella wild-type (WT), ΔfadAB, ΔmetR, ΔhisABCDFGHL, ΔkdpABC, ΔmglABC, ΔpotFGHI, or ΔleuO on day 3 post-infection. n=5 mice per group.
 (D) Liver and spleen bacterial burdens and body weights of mice infected with Salmonella WT, ΔpanD, ΔznuA or ΔpanDΔznuA on day 3 post-infection. n=5 mice per group.
 (E) The zinc levels in the livers of mice infected with either Salmonella WT or ΔpanD for 3 d, n=5 mice per group.
 The data are presented as the mean ± SD (A–E).
-Statistical significance was assessed using one-way ANOVA (A-D), two-sided Student’s t-test (E). ns, not Significant.Figure 5—source data 1.Figure 5.
+Statistical significance was assessed using one-way ANOVA (A-D), two-sided Student’s t-test (E). ns, not Significant.

 To test this hypothesis, we initially evaluated the zinc content in the livers of WT- and ΔpanD-infected mice, on day 3 post-infection.
 We observed that the zinc concentration in the macrophages of ΔpanD-infected mouse livers was 3.2-fold higher than in those of WT-infected mice (p<0.0001; Figure 5E), suggesting that the panD gene and β-alanine are crucial for Salmonella to obtain zinc from host cells.